 If you are having lab tests, x-rays or consultations, the estimated wait times for the results are:

 The CDU is made up of four Treatment Areas: A, B, C, and D. You should stay in the area to which you were escorted.
-This will make it easier for your nurse, transporters, and other staff to identify you.
-If you really need to move from one area to another, please let your nurse or another staff member know.
+This will make it easier for your Nurse, Patient Transporters, and other staff to identify you.
+If you need to move from one area to another, please let your Nurse or another staff member know.

 There are either live (in-person) or phone-based interpretation services available 24 hours per day for almost every language.
-Even if you speak English, tell a member of your healthcare team if you feel more comfortable communicating in your native language and an interpreter will be provided.
+Even if you speak English, please tell a member of your healthcare team if you feel more comfortable communicating in your native language and we will be happy to arrange for interpreter services.

-Since there are not always enough stretchers (beds) for every patient in the CDU to lie down, those patients who are able to sit in chairs are asked to do so.
-There are always warm blankets available in the CDU.
-Ask any staff member for one if you are cold.
+Since there are not always enough stretchers (beds) for every patient in the Emergency Department to lie down, those patients who are able to sit in chairs are asked to do so.
+If you are cold, we may be able to offer you a warm blanket and/or a hot beverage.
+We may also be able to offer you a pillow to make you more comfortable.
+Please ask a member of your team.

-Ask a member of your healthcare team if it is okay for you to eat or drink.
-Sometimes you may need to undergo a test or procedure that means you should not eat or drink.
-If you are able to drink, there is always fresh water available.
-Ask any staff member if you are thirsty.
-There is a 24-hour café called Coffee Central in the hospital’s main lobby, as well as a cafeteria downstairs.
+There is also a 24-hour café called Coffee Central in the hospital’s main lobby, as well as a cafeteria downstairs.
 If you are able to eat, a family member can purchase food for you there including sandwiches, soups, and pastries.

 Every patient is different and there is no way to provide exact estimates of how long your treatment will take.
 Imaging tests (like x-rays and CT scans) can take several hours to be completed and interpreted by the radiology doctors.
 Lab tests may take up to 90 minutes or longer to result depending on the test.

-You may also need to be evaluated by a consulting doctor (a specialist doctor) from outside the Emergency Department depending on your condition, and this may also take several hours.
+You may also need to be evaluated by a Consulting Specialist Doctor from outside the Emergency Department depending on your condition, and this may also take several hours.

-Remember that there is a healthcare team responsible for your care at all times and if you have question about next steps in your care, ask at any time.
+Remember that there is a healthcare team responsible for your care at all times and if you have questions about next steps in your care, ask at any time.